neicnordic/dcache-endit-provider/README.md

 The above will create a provider that uses the JVMs file event notification feature which in most cases maps directly to a native file event notification facility of the operating system.

+## Polling provider

-To instead use a provider that polls for changes, use:
+To use a provider that polls for changes, use:

     hsm create osm osm endit-polling -directory=/path/to/endit/directory